jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 ### How are property taxes used to finance stadiums?

 Most local governments assess property taxes that go into a general fund to support their basic operations.
-When municipalities began building stadiums in the middle of the 20th century, they often drew from general fund property taxes to cover the the bond debt.
+When municipalities began building stadiums in the middle of the 20th century, they often drew from general fund property taxes to cover the bond debt.

 Different tax jurisdictions tend to assess property taxes in their own way, but the taxes collected normally reflect the value of the property.<sup>*</sup> For this reason, an attribute of taxing property is that it reflects the added value of public amenities.
 For example, a home located in a city with nice parks and good schools will tend to attract more residents, which results in higher property values that generate higher tax revenue.
 This allows the jurisdiction to fund more local projects or lower the tax rate needed to maintain its provided services.
 Thus, if hosting a sports team in a public venue is something that most residents value, then it should be reflected in the increased value of property tax assessments.
 Economists have looked for this effect, and the evidence is mixed---[studies have found positive, negative, and no effects](/stadium-economic-impact/#do-stadiums-increase-nearby-property-values)---which suggests that the amenity value of having a hometown team is not large or guaranteed to be positive.

 Property tax increases often require voter approval, and when sports venue referendums started to fail in the 1980s, elected officials who promoted stadium projects often relied upon alternate tax sources to fund them.

 *<sup>*</sup> In most cases, property is taxed at a rate of an assessed value.
 For example, where I live in Cobb County, Georgia, the assessed residential property tax value is determined by 40% of the fair market value of the property.
-This means that taxable value of a $200,000 house would be $80,000 (40% x $200,000).
+This means that the taxable value of a $200,000 house would be $80,000 (40% × $200,000).
 The taxes owed are determined by a tax rate, which is often expressed as a millage (per $1,000) rather than a percent (per $100).
-In 2025, [Cobb's total millage rate](https://www.cobbtax.gov/property/millage_rates.php) was 30.13, which would result in a tax bill of $2,410 ($80,000	x 0.03013) for a $200,000 house.*
+In 2025, [Cobb's total millage rate](https://www.cobbtax.gov/property/millage_rates.php) was 30.13, which would result in a tax bill of $2,410 ($80,000	× 0.03013) for a $200,000 house.*